culturepulse/community-synchronizer/README.md

 - Set up settings variables in the `conf.py` file.

-- For successful connection into google sheets, you need to provide OAuth credentials as `credentials.json` file in the project root directory.
+- For successful connection into the Google sheets, you need to provide an OAuth credentials as a `credentials.json` file in the project root directory.
 Go to\
 [Google Console - Credentials](https://console.cloud.google.com/projectselector2/apis/credentials?supportedpurview=project),
 select your project, create Service Account and Key and download the JSON file.
 More Information in pygsheets [docs](https://pygsheets.readthedocs.io/en/stable/authorization.html#service-account).